Donn Moomaw: Football career

 Moomaw played linebacker in 1950, 1951, and 1952.
 During that time, he was named a two time All-American (in 1950 and consensus in 1952), making him the first in UCLA history.
 He was named most valuable player both in 1950 and 1952, and he was co-captain in 1952.

-Moomaw was selected in the first round of the 1953 NFL draft by the Los Angeles Rams.
+Moomaw was selected ninth overall in the first round of the 1953 NFL draft by the Los Angeles Rams.
 However, he did not play in the NFL, noting that he did not want to play football on Sundays.
 Moomaw signed with the Toronto Argonauts of the Canadian Football League.
 He appeared in seven games for the Argonauts in 1953, and two games for the Ottawa Rough Riders in 1955.

 Moomaw's UCLA jersey No. 80 was retired by the team.
 He was inducted into the College Football Hall of Fame in 1973, and the UCLA Athletics Hall of Fame in its inaugural year of 1984.
 His football legacy at UCLA continues through the "Donn D. Moomaw Award for Outstanding Defensive Player in USC Game".